- When should I apply for admission?

 - by November 1 for spring semester (begins in late January)

 - by January 15 for summer term (begins in early June)

 How do I apply for admission?

-- Complete RIT's online application, the Common Application OR send in the International Application for Admission
+- Complete RIT's online application, the Common Application, the Universal Application, OR send in the International Application for Admission

 - An application fee of $USD 60

 - Send originals or certified copies of all academic documents (transcripts, mark sheets, degree certificates, diplomas, examination results such as the SAT, ACT, TOEFL, PTE Academic, IELTS)

 - Send a declaration of financial support - a letter from your sponsor indicating the actual amount available for your support in US dollars (or equivalent) per year AND an original bank document showing exact dollar amounts available for your first year of study.
 The U.S. dollar amount for applicants for the 2016-17 academic year must total at least $55,000.
 Please refer to the cost of attendance for RIT undergraduate students.

 - Applicants who have already enrolled in a college/university/polytechnic are considered transfer applicants and must send official transcripts or mark sheets from all post-secondary institutions attended, including "A" and “AS” level results if applicable.
 Those who have completed less than one year of full-time university study must also submit official secondary school results.
 Descriptions of courses taken as found in the university catalogue must be sent (in English) to be considered for transfer credit.